 Fort Zachary Taylor Beach

 Key West beaches are mainly man made but not Fort Zachary Beach.
 If your family is looking to spot wildlife this beach if your best option.
 Visitors often spot turtles, dolphins, or tarpon.
+If you visit Fort Zachary on your family vacation you can play a game of spot it and have the kids keep a look out for the sea life.

 Not to be confused with the South Beach in Miami, South Beach in Key West is perfect for families.
 The water at this beach is very shallow so even with small children they’ll be able to enjoy the sea.
+Which makes it the perfect Key West beach to visit if you’re traveling with toddlers.

 Things to Do in Key West with Kids: Eat Key Lime Everything

 If your kids are foodies like mine they will love trying all the delicious treats Key West has to offer.
 My eldest daughters favorite thing to do in Key West was ranking Key Lime pies from several different restaurants and pie shops.
 Her favorite was Kermit’s Key West Lime Shoppe followed by Mattheessen’s, Blue Heaven, and the Key Lime Pie Co.
 During parts of the year Key Lime Pie Co. offers Key Lime Pie cooking classes and has a special class for kids ages 2-4.
+If you can get into one of the cooking classes it’s sure to be one of the things your kids are going to love doing in Key West.

 Things to Do in Key West with Kids On the Drive Back to Miami